packeteer/alpine-openldap/README.md

 # alpine-openldap
 OpenLDAP container based on Alpine Linux

-version .03
+version .04

-moving conf files to data volume
+config and data are on mounted volumes